Sit-Down w/ Don Tony 2/26/23: Trish Stratus/WrestleMania 39; Pat McAfee/WWE Commentator Shakeup? Predicting Sting’s Final Match; Honest Thoughts on Wrestling Observer Awards; Paul Heyman/WWE HOF; Tony Khan/Ebay

 - Refresher why WWE sale will likely be taken off the table if not made by Summer 2023

-- Pat McAfee returning to WWE commentating for WrestleMania 39 and SmackDown: DT predicts where WWE will move Wade Barrett and which commentator will be the likely odd man out
+- Pat McAfee returning to WWE commentating for WrestleMania 39 and SmackDown: DT predicts which commentators will be switching brands and which could be the odd man out

 - Paul Heyman should be a lock for WWE Hall Of Fame Class of 2024